explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-implementation-notes.md

 - **Storing origin(s)** — the set of origins that have each independently completed a successful write (`close()`) for a given hash.
 Distinct from disclosure scope: a storing origin can always read its own write regardless of scope; disclosure scope governs everyone *else*.
 See [§2](#sec-2).
 - **Streaming (write)** — sending a large write's bytes to the registry in a sequence of smaller chunks rather than one giant message, so the registry never holds an entire large payload in memory at once.
 Independent of whether the writable stream's own buffer (the thing being streamed *from*) is backed by memory or disk — see [§3](#sec-3).
 - **Token bucket** — a standard rate-limiting algorithm: a per-key counter that holds up to some maximum number of "tokens," refills continuously over time, and is decremented by one on each allowed action; once empty, further actions are denied until enough time passes to refill at least one token.
 Used here per requesting origin, separately for reads and writes.
 See [§5](#sec-5).
+- **Cross-origin probe budget** — distinct from a token bucket, and easy to conflate with one.
+A token bucket limits the *rate* of calls; a probe budget limits the *total number of distinct hashes* a site may ever resolve cross-origin, because each such hash is worth at most one bit to an attacker assembling a cross-site identifier.
+Its shape and value are under discussion, see [§5](#sec-5).

 ---